shaneapowell/MMM-GmailFeed/README.md

 | playSound | true | Play a notification chime when a new email arrives |

 ## Chrome Startup Tricks
 I run my MagicMirror on an ancient rpi-1.
 It works, but it's not fast.
 I have it configured to auto-login my normal user into non GUI mode.
+I did it this way to avoid using any window manager or login manager of any sort.
+My rpi has to little ram for that.
 At the end of my users .bashrc file I added..
 ```
 if [[ -z $DISPLAY ]] && [[ $(tty) = /dev/tty1 ]]; then exec startx; fi
 ```